SparkScratch-P/SPARK-Captcha/README.md

  - Audio tests 10 dictation numbers one by one.
  - Audio inputs are to be extered, each followed by a 'Submit' tick, or Enter key, which is difficult for AI.
  - Every attempt to pass it has to recognise 2 numbers each.
  - Developers need not touch the code of the Captcha to enable it on their sites!
+(Code Free Implementation)